decred/dcrd/internal/staging/stdaddr/README.md

 if an address can be converted to its public key hash variant by type asserting the interface and then convert it by making use of the `AddressPubKeyHash` method provided by the interface.

+### Obtaining Serialized Public Key From Public Key Addresses

+When making use of public key addresses, callers often need to obtain the serialized public key associated with the address for further processing.

+This package provides the `SerializedPubKeyer` interface, which is only implemented by the public key address types, for this purpose.
+Callers may determine if a serialized public key can be obtained from an address by type asserting the interface and then extract it by making use of the `SerializedPubKey` method provided by the interface.

+However, it is also worth noting that merely obtaining the serialized public key via the generic interface is typically not sufficient on its own for a caller to be able to work with it since parsing a public key requires knowing what type of key it is as well.
+In that case, the caller will likely need to fall back to type asserting the specific concrete implementation to determine which type of public key it is dealing with.

 ### Hash160 Use in Addresses